 The next setting is to set whether the server should be rebooted after installing the updates.
 If you allow reboots, you will also be asked if the server should be rebooted more than once and if you click on yes, you can set how often the server should be rebooted.
 If a reboot for an update is made, it can happen that an update which also needs a reboot is found afterwards.
 Therefore, it is possible to set the maximum number of times the server should reboot.

-he last page is a summary of all settings, as well as the option to give the job a name.
+The last page is a summary of all settings, as well as the option to give the job a name.

 Patch Client is a wizard that allows you to set up jobs for the hardware.
-To do so, first you must enter the devices that are to be affected by the job,
+To do so, you must first enter the devices that are to be affected by the job,

 then you must click next to set whether automatic Windows updates should be allowed or not.

-If you choose No, you can enter the date and time to install the updates.
+If you choose "No", you can enter the date and time to install the updates.
 If a time is set, you can specify how severe the installed updates should be.
 Next, it is possible to set if you want to install new updates or only those that are older, because newer updates can be unstable or have bugs.
 How old the updates must be at least is adjustable, as soon as you select the option.

-If you select Yes, the wizard automatically jumps to reboot.
+If you select "Yes", the wizard automatically jumps to reboot.